Carlos Correa Player Props: Twins vs. Astros

 Astros Pitching Rankings

+- The 9.9 strikeouts per nine innings compiled by the Astros pitching staff leads the league.

-- The Astros have the top team ERA among all league pitching staffs (3.18).
+- The Astros have a 3.23 team ERA that ranks first among all MLB pitching staffs.

-- Astros pitchers combine to surrender 54 home runs (one per game), the seventh-fewest in the league.
+- Astros pitchers combine to give up 56 home runs (1.1 per game), the eighth-fewest in the league.

-- France gets the start for the Astros, his fifth of the season.
-He is 1-1 with a 3.43 ERA and 18 strikeouts through 21 2/3 innings pitched.
+- Bielak (1-2) takes the mound for the Astros in his fifth start of the season.
+He has a 3.55 ERA in 25 1/3 innings pitched, with 22 strikeouts.

-- In his last outing on Tuesday against the Milwaukee Brewers, the righty threw 5 2/3 innings, allowing one earned run while surrendering five hits.
+- His last time out was on Wednesday against the Milwaukee Brewers, when the righty went 6 2/3 innings, surrendering four earned runs while giving up five hits.

-- The 28-year-old has put together a 3.43 ERA and 7.7 strikeouts per nine innings across four games this season, while allowing a batting average of .244 to his opponents.
+- The 27-year-old has a 3.55 ERA and 7.8 strikeouts per nine innings across five games this season, while allowing a batting average of .300 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.